 Curators of this programme realized in collaboration with NGO Drugo more (Rijeka) are Tereza Teklić, Davorka Begović and Ena Hodžić (KONTEJNER).

-Supported by: Ministry of Culture, City of Rijeka, Conseil des arts et des lettres du Québec
+Supported by: Ministry of Culture and Media, City of Rijeka, Conseil des arts et des lettres du Québec

 The programme is part of Rijeka 2020 - European Capital of Culture project

 Rijeka - Port of Diversity